wombleton/gitlaw-nz/acts/C/Crown Proceedings Act 1950.md

     _agent_, in relation to the Crown, includes an independent contractor employed by the Crown

-    _Attorney-General_, in respect of any power, duty, authority, or function imposed upon or vested in him by virtue of his office as Attorney-General otherwise than under [section 14][17], includes the Solicitor-General
+    _Attorney-General_, in respect of any power, duty, authority, or function imposed upon or vested in him or her by virtue of his or her office as Attorney-General otherwise than under [section 14][17], includes the Solicitor-General

     _civil proceedings_ means any proceedings in any court other than criminal proceedings; but does not include proceedings in relation to habeas corpus, mandamus, prohibition, or certiorari or proceedings by way of an application for review under [Part 1][48] of the Judicature Amendment Act 1972 to the extent that any relief sought in the application is in the nature of mandamus, prohibition, or certiorari